PoisotLab/ms_svd_networks/manuscript.md

 If we implement this thinking then it stands to reason that a flatter curve 'maintains' its species pool for a longer time period and could be seen as more resilient,  when compared to a curve that has a much steeper decline.
-As per previous studies, we measire the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.
+As per previous studies, we measure the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.

 # Results and discussion